 Does your child complain of not feeling to sleep?
 Does he/she have trouble sleeping for long hours?
 Does your child wake up often?
 If yes, it could be a sign of insomnia.
 A variety of reasons contribute to insomnia in kids.
 This includes mental disorders, stress and pain.
 Stress can originate from various sources like family issues, school work, friends and periodic changes in lifestyle.

 “Snoring” is not harmful by itself.
 It is a sound that gets generated when the upper airway vibrates.
 These vibrations happen when air doesn’t reach the lungs.
 Come reasons behind snoring in little ones are: nasal congestion, adenoids, respiratory infections and deviated septum.
 Unfortunately, children who snore can have obstructive sleep apnea alias OSA.
 Nearly 3% of children in USA are affected by obstructive sleep apnea.

 #4 Nightmares and Night Terrors

-Another major reason behind sleep clinic germantown is “Nightmares”.
+Another major reason behind sleep clinic is “Nightmares”.
 These are frightening dreams that can awake a child threatened, terrified and afraid.
 Making kids fall asleep after a nightmare is very difficult.
 Nightmares turn into a sleep disorder when they occur frequently.
 Frequent waking can result in EDS, behavioral problems and anxiety.
 It can change the child’s sleep experience severely.
 Likewise, night terrors can cause sleep disorders in kids.
 Night terrors are different from nightmares.
 When night terrors happen, the child will not awaken completely.
 They may end up crying and screaming in their sleep.